-Morneau highlighted during his press conference that more and more middle-class families are taking on high levels of debt in a rush to buy.
-But by implementing these new regulations, the mortgage qualification process will become more robust and it will be easier to determine whether the borrower has the capability to make payments even if interest rates go up or if their income goes down.
+Morneau highlighted during his press conference that many middle-class families are taking on high levels of debt in a rush to buy.
+By implementing these new regulations, the mortgage qualification process will become more robust and it will be easier to determine whether the borrower has the capability to make payments even if interest rates go up or if their income goes down.

 The New Mortgage Rules